 "It's the emotional equivalent of the old mixtape," says Lowell.
 "Say it with music."

-A playlist can also make a great hostess gift if you're going to a holiday party, he says.
+A playlist can also make a cool hostess gift if you're heading to a holiday party, he says.
 "A lot of times people get the party going, but they forget about the music."

 USB drives are multimedia tools, and you can use them for photos, music or a slideshow.

 "Download photos from times you spend with these people and wrap that in a fabulous box," Lowell says.
-You can include things such as songs you all love, pictures of the last vacation you spent together, or whatever would be fun and meaningful.
+You can include items such as songs you all love, pictures of the last vacation you spent together, or whatever would be festive and meaningful.

-Or give them 1 great photo, Lowell says.
+Or give them one great photo, Lowell says.
 "Most of us take pictures with our smartphones, and they stay on our smartphones."